 Summary

-Fathom is a simple, privacy-focused web analytics tool.
-It tracks pageviews and events without cookies or personal data.
+Fathom is a privacy-focused web analytics tool that tracks pageviews and events without cookies or personal data.
 You get real-time reports, unlimited data retention, unlimited sites, and simple dashboards.
-You can use Fathom's hosted service with a free trial or self-host with their Docker image (self-hosting requires a license).
+While Fathom isn't truly open source (it's proprietary with a self-host license available), it's included here because it's a popular alternative in the privacy-first analytics space.

 - Homepage: https://usefathom.com